sontr/cordova-plugin-datalogic/README.md

 #### .getAllAvailableTriggers (`successCallback`, `errorCallback`): Object

-Function to get all the available triggers of the device.
+Get all the available triggers of the device.

 ##### Response